UPDATED Oct. 10

-Brian Hammond has worked in plenty of restaurants, and is about to open yet another one.
+Brian Hammond has worked in plenty of restaurants.
 But at age 39, he still remembers clearly what it felt like to be a teenager discovering the energy and frenetic pace of restaurant life.
-His new eatery, opening on the North Side this summer, was named with those early days in mind.
+His new eatery, opened on the North Side this summer, was named with those early days in mind.

 “Siempre algo means ‘always something,'” he explains.
 “It’s a tip of the cap to my past in kitchens in San Diego, where I really started to fall in love with food.”